oneapi-src/oneDAL/CONTRIBUTING.md

 ### Coding Guidelines

 For your convenience we also added [coding guidelines](http://oneapi-src.github.io/oneDAL/contribution/coding_guide.html) with examples and detailed descriptions of the coding style oneDAL follows.
 We encourage you to consult them when writing your code.

+## Custom Components

+### Threading Layer

+In the source code of the algorithms, oneDAL does not use threading primitives directly.
+All the threading primitives used within oneDAL form so called [threading layer](http://oneapi-src.github.io/oneDAL/contribution/threading.html).

 ## Documentation Guidelines